 Fertile Ground is a leading farm to school initiative that empowers children, youth and their families to make smart food choices, to work together across race, class and difference, and to become engaged citizens, improving their communities through school gardens, food celebrations, and caring for the land.

-Our role in furthering farm to school efforts in the Pioneer Valley has evolved to coach, mentor and learning partner in urban, rural, suburban communities, across race and class divides.
+Our role in furthering farm to school efforts in the Pioneer Valley has evolved to coach, mentor and learning partner in urban, rural, suburban communities.